felipeduartea/felipeduartea/README.md

 </br>

-- 🔧 I’m a SWE @ mobile.dev
+- 🔧 I’m a Jr Software Engineer @ mobile.dev

 - 💡 My current main area of ​​study is Machine Learning and its applications in the music field.
 ### 🔗Reach Me